FLUX-SE/all_docs/en_US/elixir_doc/1_Introduction.md

 There’s an additional feature provided to increase the processing quality in Elixir called ‘Stages’.
 Stages present the option to set the algorithm to perform the limiting processing in multi-stages, for a limitation more natural and more respectful of the sound material.

-# Elixir Session, Elixir Essential
+# Elixir Session, Elixir

 Elixir comes with two different licensing options:
+- Elixir supports up to 32 channels and a sample rate up to 384kHz
 - Elixir *Session* supports up to 2 channels and a sample rate up to 96kHz.
-- Elixir *Essential* supports up to 32 channels and a sample rate up to 384kHz

-The build is the same for both Session and Essential versions, the licensing allowing to use the plug-in as Elixir Session or Essential.
+The build is the same for both versions, the licensing allowing to use the plug-in as Elixir Session or Elixir.